HoutanGh/acupuncture_clinic_website/README.md

 - SMTP resilience: Added explicit timeouts and hardened TLS (STARTTLS with SSL context and proper EHLO); also supports SMTPS on port 465.
 Optional `SMTP_TIMEOUT` env var controls timeouts.
 - Credential normalization: Strips spaces from `EMAIL_PASSWORD` at runtime to avoid failures when using providers that display app passwords with spaces.
 - Diagnostics: New `GET /debug/email-connect` endpoint to quickly verify that the deployment can reach the configured SMTP host:port.
+ - HTTP fallback for delivery: If SMTP cannot be reached from the hosting provider, the app now falls back to SendGrid when `SENDGRID_API_KEY` is set (uses HTTPS on port 443).
+Configure `SENDGRID_FROM_EMAIL` with a verified sender in SendGrid.

 ## Project Structure